clulab/habitus/README.md

 ## Reading for propositional attitudes

-This component reads for statements such as Who believes What.
+This component reads for statements such as WHO believes WHAT.